-Lands along the waterfront are owned by a variety of public and private stakeholders, including the Federal Government (Town Dock and Coast Guard base), Provincial Government (MNRF lands next to the Town Dock), Town of Parry Sound (Salt Docks, Waubano and Old Town Beaches, Stockey Centre, Champagne Street Boat Launch, Fitness Trail, Bobby Orr Community Centre, among others), and a number of private entities (such as Harbour Bay Lands, Shell Lands, Beatty Lands, Bobs Point).
+Lands along the waterfront are owned by a variety of public and private stakeholders, including the Federal Government (Town Dock and Coast Guard base), Provincial Government (MNRF lands next to the Town Dock), Town of Parry Sound (Salt Docks, Waubano and Old Town Beaches, Stockey Centre, Champagne Street Boat Launch, Fitness Trail, Bobby Orr Community Centre, among others), and a number of private entities (such as Harbour Bay Lands, Shell Lands, Beatty Lands, Bobs Point, and the Island Queen parking lots).
 The various landowners have the potential to constrain the spatial aspects of the Master Plan, such as where public spaces or new waterfront access points can be located.
 This is particularly notable in Zone 3.

-Portions of the waterfront are also seeing development.
-As of November 1, 2024, six development applications are proposed or approved, with five along the southern waterfront in Zones 3 and 4, and one in from the shoreline in Zone 2.
+Portions of the waterfront are also seeing imminent development.
+As of June 1, 2025, six development applications are proposed or approved, with five along the southern waterfront in Zones 3 and 4, and one in from the shoreline in Zone 2.
 These applications propose a mix of residential and hotel uses, as well as the expansion of an existing long term care facility.
 Additional lands are anticipated to develop in the future.
 The owners of the Beatty Lands in Zone 1 have indicated an intent to develop a residential community, but no formal applications have been submitted.
-In Zone 3, the MNRF lands are planned to be vacated and declared surplus, offering an opportunity for the Town to purchase.
+In Zone 3, the MNRF lands are planned to be vacated and declared surplus, offering a potential opportunity for the Town to purchase.